Julie Norman

 Opera Singer in Amsterdam, Netherlands

 Julie Norman is an American soprano known for her radiant tone and expressive musicality.
-A graduate of the Eastman School of Music and Westminster Choir College, she also performs actively as a violinist in chamber ensembles across the Netherlands.
+A graduate of the Eastman School of Music and Westminster Choir College, her passion for music spans the realms of choral, opera, and musical theatre.
+She is also active as a violinist in chamber ensembles in the Netherlands.

-Praised early in her career as a Times Union "Pick of the Week" for her performances with the Capitol Chamber Artists, Julie has since built a rich career in opera, concert, and recital work.
+Praised early in her career as a Times Union "Pick of the Week" for her performances with the New York Capitol Chamber Artists, Julie has since enjoyed rich experiences across operatic, concert, and recital work.
 Her voice has been described as "ravishing" and "perfectly matched to the demands of coloratura" (Paul Nudelman).

 She is a passionate interpreter of German lieder, a prize winner in the Jessye Kneisel Competition, and has appeared in acclaimed performances of Schumann’s Frauenliebe und Leben and works by Schubert and Wolf.

-In Europe, she debuted as a soloist at Dutch National Opera with the Orfeo Foundation in 2015, and has since appeared in festivals and productions with Schiedam Opera aan de Schie, as a principal artist with De Nationale Reisopera, and more.
+In Europe, she debuted as a soloist at Dutch National Opera with the Orfeo Foundation in 2015, and appeared in festivals and productions with Schiedam Opera aan de Schie, as a principal artist with De Nationale Reisopera, and in Antwerp with the American Women's Club as a recital artist.